MetalCloth/Speech-To-Text/README.md

 # Speech-To-Text
-Speech to text using js window.recognition function
+Speech to text using js webkit speech recognition function